AjdinHusic/SendGridForwarder2/README.md

 # Add preset custom route, all the variables below are optional except for 'route=...;'
 MAIL_PRESET_0="route=/contact;from=test@example.com;to=recipient@example.com;replyTo=info@example.com;subject=Contact;"

+# Set this to true to open an endpoint /email, that accepts all parameters including 'from' property.
+(Not recommended)
 ALLOW_OPEN_EMAIL_ENDPOINT=false
 ```
 2. Send a post request: